GeorgeAtallah/bikeshare_data-analysis/README.md

 2- Import data
 3- Analyize the data and display results

+The analysis that needed to be done on the selected dataset and timeframe was the following:

 #1 Popular times of travel (i.e., occurs most often in the start time)